calleboketoft/co-auther/README.md

 There are 3 base routes of you application
 - Authenticate: login screen
-- Initialize: loading screen for first request
+- Initialize: loading screen for first request (optional)
 - Logged in: all pages that require authentication are children of this route

 You have an "API service" with 3 methods (called login/logout/initialRequest) that return promises